 Research shows that over 40% of Americans can’t cover a $400 emergency.

-It’s safe to say that most people lack financial discipline so the idea of cutting of credit cards is good advice.
+It’s safe to say that a lot of people lack financial literacy so the idea of cutting of credit cards is good advice.

-Occasionally someone will ask him about using credit cards to get “reward points” and Dave usually shoots them down with saying that “he’s NEVER heard of someone reaching millionaire status on credit card points.”
+Occasionally someone will ask about using credit cards to get “reward points” and Dave usually shoots them down with saying that “he’s NEVER heard of someone reaching financial freedom on credit card points.”